 Vacancies in the chapter membership roll can be filled only if the chapter is below total.
-A chapter may exceed total as a result of its participation in Panhellenic recruitment when quota-total and a preferential bidding system are used.
+A chapter may exceed total due to its participation in Panhellenic recruitment when quota-total and a preferential bidding system are used.
 If, at any time during the academic year, a chapter falls below total, the chapter is eligible to COB to reach total again.